mlcommons/inference/docs/index.md

 # MLPerf Inference Benchmarks

 ## Overview
-This document provides details on various [MLPerf Inference Benchmarks](index_gh.md) categorized by tasks, models, and datasets.
-Each section lists the models performing similar tasks, with details on datasets, accuracy, and server latency constraints.
+The currently valid [MLPerf Inference Benchmarks](index_gh.md) as of MLPerf inference v4.0 round are listed below, categorized by tasks.
+Under each model you can find its details like the dataset used, accuracy, server latency constraints etc.

 ---

-## 1. Image Classification
+## Image Classification
 ### [ResNet50-v1.5](benchmarks/image_classification/resnet50.md)
 - **Dataset**: Imagenet-2012 (224x224) Validation
   - **Dataset Size**: 50,000